When it comes to designing training programs for

-Repeat 200’s (interval work) can mean a lot of
+For example, repeat 200’s can mean a lot of different

 At 70% intensity it’s working the aerobic system.

-High school athletes might be able to do 10 or more
+Well coached high school athletes might be able to do 10

 At 80-85% intensity it’s mixed aerobic/anaerobic.

-High school athletes might be able to do 6-8 intervals.
+Well coached high school athletes might be able to do 6-8

-at 95% intensity it’s an anaerobic glycolytic workout.
+At 95% intensity it’s a lactic acid workout.

-High school athletes might be able to do 3 reps at
+Well coached high school athletes might be able to do 2-3

 You have to first decide what the goal of the